 Experimental conditions for the gas chromatograph, static headspace sampler, and detector are provided below.

-An Agilent 6890 gas chromatograph was used with its injection port set to 250°C. A helium carrier gas flow rate of 4 mL/min was used throughout the experiment.
+An Agilent 6890 gas chromatograph was used with the injection port set to 250°C. A helium carrier gas flow rate of 4 mL / min was used throughout the experiment.
 The oven profile for the residual solvent analysis began at 35°C (held for 1 min), followed by an increase to 245°C at a rate of 30°C/min.
 A split ratio of 2.5 was utilised to help maximise sensitivity.
 A total GC runtime of 8 minutes was programmed for each sample analysed.

 Static Headspace Sampler